-The PDL Program provides a process where the pharmacist may dispense a 72-hour supply of a non-preferred, prescribed medication if the physician is not available to consult with the pharmacist, including after hours, weekends, holidays, and the pharmacist, in his/her professional judgment consistent with current standards of practice, believes that the member's health would be compromised without the benefit of the drug.
+The PDL Program provides a process where the pharmacist may dispense a 72hour supply of a non-preferred, prescribed medication if the physician is not available to consult with the pharmacist, including after hours, weekends, holidays, and the pharmacist, in his/her professional judgment consistent with current standards of practice, believes that the member's health would be compromised without the benefit of the drug.

 Any non-preferred drug (including both PDL and non-PDL classes) may be eligible if the pharmacist, in his/her professional judgement consistent with the current standards of practice, must believe that the Member's health would be compromised without the benefit of the drug.
 The pharmacy provider must contact the Clinical Call Center at 800-932-6648 to obtain the necessary information required for processing the 72-hour supply for Fee-For-Service (FFS) Members, or the appropriate Managed Care Organization (MCO) for Managed Care Members.
+In FFS, the member will be charged a co-payment for this 72-hour supply (partial fill).
+However, a co-payment will not be charged for the completion fill.
+For correct copays, the prescription must be processed as a "partial" and "completion" fill.